Sarang661/AlertAppbyFacialAnalysis/README.md

 # AlertAppbyFacialAnalysis
  A countless number of people drive on the highway day and night.
 Taxi drivers, bus drivers, truck drivers and people traveling long-distance suffer from lack of sleep.
 People traveling long-distance suffer from lack of sleep.
 Due to which it becomes very dangerous to drive when feeling sleepy or angry or sad.
+The majority of accidents happen due to the drowsiness and sudden mood changes(emotion) of the driver.
 So, to prevent these accidents I have build a web application using Python, Django which will alert the driver when he feels angry or sad or surprised.